Tnorm/SVM_cookietest/README.md

 ----

-Average accuracy of my simple test is 0.8155, and the p-val is around 0.37>0.05, which means we can't the null hypo.
+Average accuracy of my simple test is 0.8155, and the p-val is around 0.37>0.05, which means we can't reject the null hypo.

 The runtime of this code on my machine is not surprisingly around 50x faster compared to the code base of this repo.